 Don’t assume the name changing is ever over, either.
 My great-grandfather Oscar Lundeen was “Ingelman” on his passenger record, Lundeen in America, Ingelsson again on his final naturalization papers and “Landin” on his headstone (I hope the family got a discount from the cemetery).

 More common than choosing an unusual last name in America, of course, is “Americanizing” the surname on arrival here.
 Even though the “changed at Ellis Island” explanation is a myth, many people did simplify or Anglicize their names after arriving in their new country.
 So your Portuguese ancestors may have changed from Ribeiro to Roberts or even to Brooks.
 Your Polish Zapatoczny family might have become the slightly less unusual Zepp, or Barankierowczek became simply Brown.
 Passenger lists and naturalization records are good sources for immigrants’ original names.
-Use our Genealogy Workbooks dedicated to these record types.

 The good news is that if and when you discover the original, less-common surname, your ancestors will stand out from the crowd and be easier to search for.